enegalan/cmdset/README.md

 - Preset names limited to 50 characters
 - Commands limited to 500 characters
 - JSON file must be manually edited with care (use `cmdset` commands when possible)
+- Encrypted commands require OpenSSL to be installed
+- Master password is not stored and must be entered each time an encrypted command is executed
+- Cross-platform compatibility requires OpenSSL installation on target system